 We display contextual advertising through major search engines' advertising networks on a cost-per-click basis.
-We measure the cost of customer acquisition and constantly adjust our keyword selection combinations, advertising copies and landing pages to increase the likelihood of customer purchases once they visit our websites.
-We also engage in an affiliate marketing program where we offer affiliated websites commissions for directing customer traffic to our websites through embedded hyperlinks.
-As of the date of this annual report, we actively managed millions of keywords in 27 languages and display advertising on over 600,000 publisher sites around the world.
+We measure the cost of customer acquisition and constantly adjust our keyword selection combinations, advertising copies and landing pages to increase the likelihood of customer purchases once they visit our websites and mobile applications.
+We also engage in an affiliate marketing program where we offer affiliated websites commissions for directing customer traffic to our websites and mobile applications through embedded hyperlinks.
+As of the date of this annual report, we actively managed millions of keywords in 27 languages and display advertising on over 700,000 publisher sites around the world.
 Furthermore, we have established a specialized social marketing team to promote our brand and presence across major global social networking platforms through viral marketing campaigns, such as exclusive deals to stimulate customer purchases.